“Do I have enough?”

 Four statuses per requirement: Not started, In progress, Complete, Not applicable.
 Real-time rollup.

-Every requirement — across every supported visa — comes with comprehensive guidance text.
-What to prepare, what applicants in your situation commonly include, what to double-check, and the official source it’s based on.
+Every requirement — across every supported visa — comes with comprehensive general-information notes.
+What to prepare, what applicants commonly include, what to double-check, and the official source it’s based on.

 Pick your destination country, answer a few questions about your situation, and we'll point you at the visa that's most likely the right starting place.
 No account required.